 - Amounts from Tier II accounts can also be deposited in Tier I account4

-Who can benefit: Anyone under the age of 60 can opt for NPS.
-This is useful for people who want to secure both a lump sum amount at age 60 and a pension thereafter in their post-retirement.
+Anyone under the age of 60 can opt for NPS.
+This is useful for people who want to secure both a lump sum amount at age 60 and a pension thereafter during their post-retirement.

 2. Traditional Pension Plans

-Applicability: Anyone can opt for any of the pension plans subject to applicable laws as prescribed by IRDA.
-Each plan has age limits as per the norms laid down by IRDA.
-Generally, pension plans are applicable below the age of 60 except in the case of pension plan with immediate annuity where people above 60 can also participate.
+Anyone can opt for any of the pension plans subject to applicable laws as prescribed by IRDAI.
+Each plan has age limits as per the norms laid down by IRDAI.
+Generally, pension plans are applicable below the age of 60 except in the case of a pension plan with immediate annuity where people above 60 can also participate.

-Use of contribution: The insurer would invest the premiums collected from the pension plan subscribers in accordance with the prescribed regulations set by the regulators and government of India.
+The insurer would invest the premiums collected from the pension plan subscribers in accordance with the prescribed regulations set by the regulators and the Government of India.

-Tax benefits#: Investments in pension plans will qualify for tax benefits under 80C up to a combined total of ₹1,50,000 clubbed with other investments.
+Investments in pension plans qualify for tax# benefits under Section 80CCC up to a combined total of ₹ 1,50,000/- clubbed with other investments.
 Typically, annuities are taxable as income from other sources.

 3. Unit Linked Pension Plans

-Applicability: Age limit for Unit-linked plans are different based on the type of plan opted for and the company that offers the plan.
+The age limit for unit linked plans are different based on the type of plan opted for and the company that offers the plan.
 While some companies limit the upper age limit to 50 others can go up to 69.
 Some of the plans have a minimum contribution condition.

-Use of contribution: Insurers use the premiums to invest in the stock market and therefore high returns are expected.
+Insurers use the premiums to invest in the stock market and therefore expect high returns.
 Sometimes, they tend to invest the entire premium collected in equity instruments.
-This is obviously a high-risk high return scenario banking upon the historical evidence that longer one is invested higher are the returns.
+This is obviously a high-risk, high return scenario given the fact that the longer the investment horizon, the higher the returns.

-Benefits*: There is no guaranteed benefit.
-If the market as a whole does well then the plan does well and subscribers benefit.
-Typically, unit-linked plans offer insurance cover and therefore the insurance part is taken care of.
+There is no guaranteed benefit.
+If the market as a whole does well, then the plan performs well and the subscribers benefit.
+Typically, unit linked plans also offer insurance cover.

-Tax benefits#: Investments in unit-linked pensions plans will qualify for tax benefits under 80C up to a combined total of ₹1, 50,000 clubbed with other investments.
+Investments in unit linked pension plans qualify for tax# benefits under Section 80C up to a combined total of ₹ 1, 50,000/- clubbed with other investments.

-Who can benefit^: Aggressive investors with a high-risk appetite can benefit from unit-linked plans.
+Aggressive investors with a high-risk appetite can benefit from unit linked plans.